opengovern/plugin-semgrep/README.md

 ### 5. Copy the Steampipe plugin

-Copy you  Steampipe plugin to root directory of the repository.
+Copy your  Steampipe plugin to root directory of the repository.

 ### 6. Complete authentication and describer files